MohammedHaneef78/ChatStudy/README.md

 # Ex.
-No:1b 			Study of Client Server Chat Applications
+No:1b 			STUDY OF SOCKET PROGRAMMING WITH CLIENT-SERVER MODEL

 ## Aim:
 To implement socket programming date and time display from client to server using TCPSockets